nartnahn1604/shoes_store/readme.md

 # How to run?

 ## 1. Install all requirements
+Run this command:
-> Using this command: pip install -r requirements.txt
+>pip install -r requirements.txt

 ## 2. Install mongdodb